The Top 10 Jewelry Investments for 2021 October 18, 2021 – Posted in: Jewelry Blog

 It’s safe to say that your jeweler is the key to mitigating risk.
 When your money and passion is in the right hands, it’s possible to make a significant chunk of change.
 But what makes a jeweler trustworthy?

 Although there are no exact rules, certain factors make the jeweler outstanding.

 Good Reviews.
-A trustworthy jeweler should a clean online record.
+A trustworthy jeweler should have a clean online record.
 Type their name and do research.
 See what their previous customers have to say.
-Watch for mentions or shoutouts in high-profile websites.
+Watch for mentions or shoutouts on high-profile websites.
 A genuine jeweler will have a solid reputation.